Back in June 2019, I bought three Olimex A64-Olinuxino boards, which I'm using for testing and demos of networking protocols.

 BlueTooth 4.0 (with BLE).
 It works.
 I'm getting roughly 2Mbit/s over BNEP, with 20ms latency.

-I've found that BlueTooth disappears after a reboot.
+The BlueTooth interface disappears after a reboot (this is still the case with kernel 5.10).
 You need to physically power-cycle the board in order to recover.

 The board runs fine on a 1400mAh toy battery.
-The PMIC indicates that it's using 800mA when idle; if that's accurate, then we should have a good few hours before we need to recharge, way more than I'd need for even the most ambitious demo.
+The PMIC indicates that it's using 800mA when idle; if that's accurate, then the small battery should be enough for a few hours continuous use, which is enough for most demos.

-Only one UART port is populated, and it is used as the console.
+Only one UART port is populated, and it is used for the console.

-The board has space for three extra headers: one UEXT connector (UART + I²C + SPI + power), one HSIC, and one undocumented 40-pin header.
+The board has space for three extra headers: one UEXT connector (UART + I²C + SPI + power), HSIC, and one undocumented 40-pin header (but you have the board schematics).
 Unfortunately, none of these are populated, so using them will require soldering.
-(Not that I have big needs, but a second UART and an I²C would be handy.)

-A decent board if you forget about the onboard WiFi and don't need documentation.
+A very useful board if you don't need documentation.